rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ### Generalities

 **Pacemaker** is the software part of the cluster that manages its resources (VIPs, services, data).
-It is responsible for starting, stopping and supervising cluster resources.
+It is responsible for starting, stopping and, supervising cluster resources.
 It guarantees high node availability.

 Pacemaker uses the message layer provided by **corosync** (default) or **Heartbeat**.